seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 2. Hard-code them into the function.
 3. Store them in some place accessible via API.

-We’re only going to cover #2 here.
+We're only going to cover #2 here.
 Acquiring them externally or via environment variable will be up to you.
-(But I’ll briefly touch on env vars in the next section).
+(But I'll briefly touch on env vars in the next section).

-Next, we’ll use a JavaScript object to match the submission type and find the email address(es).
+Next, we'll use a JavaScript object to match the submission type and find the email address(es).
 Something like this:

 ```js
 const body = JSON.parse(event.body)